 Conclusion

 The trails wind through various altitudes, showcasing diverse ecosystems and tea varieties.
-Travellers can witness firsthand the meticulous process of plucking tea leaves and the careful art of tea-making.
+Travellers can witness the meticulous process of plucking tea leaves and the careful art of tea-making.
 Participating in these activities heightens appreciation for the revered beverage.

 Here are key takeaways from exploring Sri Lanka’s tea trails: